wpilibsuite/SystemcoreTesting/LimelightVision.md

 double distanceToTagMeters = cameraPoseTargetSpace.getTranslation().getNorm();
 ```

+### Localization with MegaTag1 and MegaTag2.
-**Localization: MegaTag1 and MegaTag2.** Both produce a robot pose in field space from visible AprilTags.
+MT1 and MT2 produce a robot pose in field space from visible AprilTags.
 MT1 solves position and heading from tag geometry alone, so it needs no robot input but is sensitive to single-tag ambiguity and distance.
-MT2 takes your robot heading and solves only for position, which is far more stable, especially with one tag, and requires you to publish robot yaw every loop.
+MT2 takes your robot heading and solves only for position, to produce ambiguity-free estimates even with one tag, but it requires you to publish robot yaw (in field space) every loop.
 Estimate types name the algorithm and origin: `MT1_WPIBLUE`, `MT1_WPIRED`, `MT2_WPIBLUE`, `MT2_WPIRED`.

 ```java
 Pose3d cameraPoseRobotSpace = new Pose3d(0.30, 0.0, 0.20, new Rotation3d());